Imported food frequently asked questions

 What happens if an imported food does not pass inspection?

-Firstly, if an imported food does not meet quarantine requirements it will not be allowed into the country and will be treated or re–exported.
+Firstly, if an imported food does not meet biosecurity requirements it will not be allowed into the country and will be treated or re–exported.

 What is a Maximum Residue Limit (MRL) and are these safety levels?